redis-developer/redis-movies-searcher-workshop/README.md

 mvn spring-boot:run
 ```

+Be aware that the application will take some time to start by the first time.
+This is particularly true if you are using a poor internet connection.
+The application will download the required embeddings models.

 The application will start on port `8080`.
 You can access it by opening your browser and navigating to:

 http://localhost:8080/redis-movies-searcher